Guidelines for Employers

 You can search for students by: expected graduation date, majors, applicant type, class standing, degree, citizenship, and job target (the more criteria you select, the fewer results you will get).

 Once you complete your search, you can create a resume package.

 The resume package will be emailed to you in PDF format.

 After you review the resumes, you can select your candidate(s) from the search and contact them by email or phone to set up an interview.

 If you are planning to hire an International Student, an I-20 form must be approved before he/she can start work.

 Once a student accepts your job offer, please contact Jennifer Blythe at (561) 297-3520 or email at email@example.com to complete the Co-op/Internship Program process.
 An offer letter outlining the students position will be required.

-If after a student accepts your job offer, any issues arise, please contact the Career Development Center as soon as possible so that we can address the situation.
+If after a student accepts your job offer, any issues arise, please contact the Career Center as soon as possible so that we can address the situation.